rustyeddy/rustyeddy.com/content/software/_index.md

 it has been completed and married up with the User Interface complete by Mini's team.

-We now have a real live application _Minimum Viable Product_ or _Minimum Viable Feature (MVF)_ is ready to hit the streets.
+We now have a real live application _Minimum Viable Product (MVP)_ or on a smaller scale a _Minimum Viable Feature (MVF)_ is ready to hit the streets.

-The project is now in the hands of real users doing real work, or at lease it is ready to be...
+The project is now in the hands of real users doing real work, or at least it is ready to be...

+### Deployment

+How the software / new feature is deployed depends greatly on the type of software project.
+If it is an online SaaS app the deployment procedure might be to constantly push incremental changes to a subset of servers or users during a short vetting period.

+If the software is an application that runs on a computer or cell phone there may be officially versioned release cycles with versioned (1.2, 1.3, 2.0, 2.1, etc) binaries built for different systems (Windows, Mac, Linux, Raspberry Pi)

+Or it may be an embedded system requiring a firmware upgrade.
+The SDLC is very similar leading up to this point.
+It is the _delivery_ phase that really changes significantly depending on the application that has been built.

+We will cover these various types of delivery mechanisms in other articles that focus on the particulars.

 ### Feedback - Features Requests and Bugs Reports

-New features are being requested, tweaks to existing features and an occaisonal bug is found.
-All of this feedback is collected in a bug tracking system and added to back to the Kanban board where this whole process continues.
+Regardless of how and where the software is deployed, if it is used or at all successful you will receive feedback on the software.
+The feedback can be good, but it will mostly likely be a negative if not downright nasty.
+That is because human nature we tend to be more vocal about things that make us mad.

+#### Bug Reports

+The feedback we receive can be loosely catagorized as _bug reports_ when features simply do not work correctly or some unwanted outcome.

+#### Feature Requests

+On a more positive note the reports may comeback in the form of a _feature request_ where new functionality is being asked for.

+#### Bug / Feature Tracking

+In either case we need perhaps another tool to track bugs and feature requests.
+Often known as a _Bug Tracking_ tool, there are numerous varieties out there including but (definently) not limited to:

+_Github_ and _Gitlab_ both have _issues_ built right into the VCS with the ability to integrate software changes with specific changes to the software aka merges.
+Issues are pretty simple but more than adequate to get the job done.

+Other for pay tools like _Jira_ are quite popular in corporate environments, much more sophisticated often to the point of being confusing.

+There are numerous other options, but the key here is that we need a tool that can track bugs and requests, priortize development and guess
+what: place on our _Kanban_ board to be prioritized with other tasks right back into the _Design Phase_ of our _Software Development Lifecycle_.

-Did we say that software development is an _iterative process_.
+Did I say that software development is an _iterative process_?

-## Want More?
+## What is Next?

-This was a real quick overview of a software development project _inspired_ by real events.
+This was a real quick or maybe not so quck overview of a software development project _inspired_ by real events.
 Much detail and nuance were left out to keep the story flowing and not become a novel.

-However, if pratical application of software develop practices is something you are interested in, would like to start doing better.
-I have started creating and will continue to add a lot more content diving into more _practical detail_ on each one of these topics.
+However, if pratical application of software develop practices is something you need to get started, improve upon or just interested in I have started creating articles for each of the topics above to dive into more _practical detail_, not theory but _real world examples_ with usable advice.

-If so, continue on to my "Phases of the Software Development Lifecycle" and we will jump into each of these topics in more detail including some very explicit examples of each phase.
+If so you will see a series of articles below that will dive into real world practical discussions about each of these phases.

+> Warning the detailed articles are a work in progress!
+Not all of the
+> articles are complete and all will be updated regularly as this
+> rapidly changing world of software development evolvses.

+Finally, if you are interested Join my GAURANTEED NO SPAM email list if you are interested when more content drops and a short course on setting up a software development infrastructure for small businesses outsource developers.

+Thanks for sticking around and See Ya!